 With fall in full swing I’ve keep a neutral fall fireplace mantel for the season with simple art, decor and foraged dried grasses.

-Anchor the Space
+Anchor the Mantel

 I am leaving up this lovely arched mirror that I purchased this summer to anchor the space.
 With such a large fireplace (floor to ceiling) you need a piece that’s supportive enough to provide an anchor for other decor items.
 I added this mirror after my daughter and I painted the fireplace this summer; check out our fireplace painting tutorial.